Limit pretrees for free group automorphisms: existence: Trees and real pretrees

 A pretree-automorphism~$f\colon T \to T$ of a real pretree is \underline{elliptic} if it has a fixed point and \underline{loxodromic} otherwise; in the latter case, there is a maximal arc~$A \subset T$, known as the {\it axis}, preserved by~$f$.
 For an elliptic pretree-automorphism~$f$ of a real pretree~$T$, the complement $T \setminus \mathrm{Fix}_T(f)$ is ``open'' in the following sense: the complement $(p,q) \setminus \mathrm{Fix}_T(f)$ is a union of open intervals for any $p,q \in T$; in particular, a direction~$d$ at $\mathrm{Fix}_T(f)$ has an {\it attaching} point $p_d \in \mathrm{Fix}_T(f)$.
 If~$f$ is also rigid, then the direction~$d$ has a unique attaching point due to convexity.
-In the literature, rigid pretree-automorphisms of real pretrees have been studied as {\it non-nesting homeomorphisms}~\cite{Lev98}.
+In the literature, rigid pretree-automorphisms of real pretrees have been studied as {\it non-nesting homeomorphisms}~\cite{Lev98} --- Levitt's results are stated with $\mathbb R$-trees but the metrics are never used and so the results apply to pretrees as well.
 Again, we mostly only care about {\it rigid actions} on real pretrees with {\it finite arc stabilizers}, i.e.~actions by rigid pretree-automorphisms where the (pointwise) stabilizers of arcs are finite.

 A \underline{characteristic convex subset} for a rigid action on a real pretree~$T$ is a minimal invariant nonempty convex subset of~$T$.
 A rigid action on a real pretree~$T$ is \underline{minimal} if~$T$ is the characteristic convex subset.
+Note that a real pretree~$T$ that admits a minimal rigid action by a countable group must be short: $T$ will be a countable union of closed intervals; so its arcs are countable ascending unions of closed intervals and hence pretree-isomorphic to arcs in~$\mathbb R$.

 Suppose we have a minimal rigid $F$-action on a nondegenerate real pretree~$T$ with trivial arc stabilizers.
-Then we can define the \underline{index} of $F \backslash T$ exactly as we did for isometric $F$-actions with trivial arc stabilizers.
+Then we can define the \underline{index} of $F \backslash T$ exactly as we did for minimal isometric $F$-actions with trivial arc stabilizers.
 Gaboriau--Levitt's index inequality still holds since their proof extends almost verbatim to this setting of minimal rigid actions with trivial arc stabilizers (see Appendix~\ref{SecIndexing} for the sketch).